gleitz/howdoi/README.rst

     stashing: howdoi -save QUERY
     viewing: howdoi -view
     removing: howdoi -remove (will be prompted which one to delete)
-    emptying: howdoi -empty (deletes entire stash, will be prompted to confirm)
+    emptying: howdoi -empty (empties entire stash, will be prompted to confirm)

 As a shortcut, if you commonly use the same parameters each time and don't want to type them, add something similar to your .bash_profile (or otherwise).
 This example gives you 5 colored results each time.